 Terminology extraction is not supported for Chinese, Japanese, Thai, or Korean.

-This feature allows to upload translated bilingual files (MXLIFF or Memsource bilingual DOCX) back to their original jobs.
+This feature allows users to upload translated bilingual files (both MXLIFF and Memsource bilingual DOCXs) back to their original jobs.
 Uploading multiple files supported in Chrome and Firefox.

 The option settings: